michael-c-gao/Stereo-Camera-Calibration/README.md

 calibrated_camera.py shows the undistorted live video from the camera.
 It does so by taking the matrix values from fundamental_matrix.py and corrrecting them.

 # undistort_picture.py
-This takes a distorted jpg, undistorts it, and returns it as a png for use in a depth map.
+This takes a distorted jpg taken in uncalibrated_camera.py, undistorts it, and returns it as a png for use in a depth map.

 # depth_map.py
 To be added